 Curriculum Advisory Committee Consultation Rubric

 This rubric defines the division of responsibilities between The Carpentries Maintainers and The Carpentries Curriculum Advisory Committees (CACs).
 Roles and responsibilities of Curriculum Advisory Committee members are documented elsewhere in this Handbook.
-Current committee membership for Data Carpentry, Library Carpentry, and Software Carpentry can be found on the respective Lesson Program websites.
+Current committee membership can be found on The Carpentries website.

 Issues over which Maintainers have full authority and which do not need CAC involvement